united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Local installation using the Management Console (recommended)

-We have a very detailed documentation on how to install the management console and how to create your first local instance with it.
+We have a very detailed documentation on how to install the UMH locally using the **Management Console**.
+Click on the button below to get to the documentation!

 <a class="btn btn-primary" href="https://mgmt.docs.umh.app/docs/getstarted/download/" target="_blank" role="button" aria-label="Installing the UMH">Installing the UMH</a>